 The Title IX Coordinator will appoint an investigator to begin an investigation.
-The Investigator will be selected from the Title IX trained designees.
+The Investigator will be selected from the Title IX trained designees, who have received annual training through seminars and webinars on the issues related to dating violence, domestic violence, sexual assault and stalking, as well as how to conduct an investigation.
 The Title IX Coordinator will ensure there are no conflicts of interest between the parties involved and the investigator.
-Rather than a formal hearing process, the University will use an investigation to determine responsibility.
-Once an investigation is opened, the Title IX Coordinator must provide written notice to the responding party listing the potential violation with sufficient details and with sufficient time to prepare a response before the initial interview with the Investigator.
+Rather than a formal hearing process, the University will use an investigation to determine whether the conduct violated the University's policy definitions for sexual misconduct.
+Once a decision has been made to open an investigation, the Title IX Coordinator must provide a written "Notice of Investigation" to the Respondent listing the potential violation with sufficient details and with sufficient time to prepare a response before the initial interview with the Investigator.
+The Respondent will be informed of the prohibition against retaliation and instructed not to destroy any potentially relevant documentation or evidence in any format.
+If the Respondent refuses to meet or cooperate with the investigation or with the Title IX Coordinator, the investigation will proceed without input from the Respondent.

 The investigator will take steps to complete the investigation within a reasonably prompt timeframe once an investigation is opened.
-The University is committed to a complete and impartial investigation of reports of sexual violence or sexual harassment, including the opportunity for both parties to present witnesses and other evidence.
-Investigations will occur as quickly as possible, but the complexity of the investigation, the severity and extent of the harassment, and the number of involved parties can impact duration.
+Although Investigations will occur as quickly as possible, the complexity of the investigation, the severity and extent of the harassment, and the number of involved parties can impact duration.
 Extensions of time frames may be given for good cause, with a written notice given to the parties.
-A Title IX investigation will occur even if law enforcement is conducting its own investigation.
+A Title IX investigation can occur even if law enforcement is conducting its own investigation.
 Although the Title IX investigation may be reasonably delayed in order to allow law enforcement to collect evidence, it does not need to wait until the law enforcement investigation is completed or criminal cases have been resolved.
 The reasonableness of delaying a Title IX investigation pending the completion of a law enforcement investigation or criminal case will be made on a case by case basis by the Title IX Coordinator.